fixstars/dnn-kernel-fpga/README.md

 #### Unit test
 You can run specify unit test.
-For example, you want to run "ReLU" unit test, execute the above commands.
+For example, you want to run `ReLU` unit test, execute the above commands.

 ```sh
 ctest -V -R "relu_ref"         # Test of reference implementation